Certora/Documentation/docs/cvl/expr.md

 CVL supports equality comparison of structs under the following restrictions:

  * The structs must be of the same type.
- * The structs (or any nested structs) don't contain dynamic types (dynamic arrays, string, bytes).
  * There's no support for comparison for structs fetched using direct-storage-access.

 Two structs will be evaluated as equal if and only if all the fields are equal.